RenanDrnls/RenanDrnls/README.md

 - I reside on Brazil 🇧🇷
 - I'm very interested 👀 in WebDevelopment on general.
 - Super curious about computation in general.
-- I’m currently learning 🌱 Vanilla Javascript and SQL to expand my skills and looking to collaborate 💞️ on open source projects to help the community.
+- I’m currently learning 🌱 Vanilla Javascript, NodeJS and SQL to expand my skills and looking to collaborate 💞️ on open source projects to help the community.
 - You can reach me 📫 on:
 - Instagram: https://www.instagram.com/renan_dorneles.jpg/